-RIC Administrators Various internal stakeholders e.g. EISS / SDS Administrators Various external stakeholders e.g. Directors of Technology, School Business Officials
+RIC Administrators Various external stakeholders e.g. Directors of Technology, School Business Officials

 By July 2016, the Regional Information Center will have successfully realigned all pricing models to be consistent across all service areas, as appropriate and where consistency can be established.
 Additionally, in areas where scaled administrative fees are more appropriate, a consistent methodology will be fully implemented.
 Combining service programs to better maximize service offerings and opportunities will also be explored to better align services to district needs and to support both tactical and strategic directions as well as to maximize the efficiency and resources required to support regional solutions.